 25. Casino del Mar at La Concha Resort

 There are several casinos in San Juan if you’d like to try your luck on slot machines or table games, but many people like the Casino del Mar at La Concha Resort the best.
 It’s open every day of the week, all day and all night, and offers opportunities to play blackjack, poker, baccarat, craps, roulette, and more.
-If you’re looking for fun things to do in San Juan at night, then you’ll love an evening out at this casino – and good luck to you!
+If you’re looking for fun things to do in San Juan at night, you’ll love an evening out at this casino – and good luck!

 See Related: Best Ski Resorts in the US to Visit